Stanisz96/Shogi/README.md

 - There is no draw rule "Sennichite" and "Jishogi"
 - Player can't do illegal move
 ## AI
 Builded AI machine is based on MinMax and AlphaBeta.
-Additionali there are some functions to optimalize number of searching moves.
-Evaluaton is not taken into account.
+Additionally there are some functions to optimalize number of searching moves.
+Evaluation is not taken into account.
 ## Layout
 ![game layout](https://raw.githubusercontent.com/Stanisz96/Shogi/master/images/game.png)